 This service involves consultation to the individual's support team to improve the quality of life for the individual through the development of and implementation of positive, proactive and preventative, Person Centered Strategies and a modified environment and/or life style for the individual.
-Person Centered Strategies consultation involves evaluating a person's setting, schedule, typical daily activities, relationships with others that make up the supports for an individual including paid staff/paid family and unpaid natural supports.
+Person Centered Strategies Consultation (PCSC) involves evaluating a person's setting, schedule, typical daily activities, relationships with others that make up the supports for an individual including paid staff/paid family and unpaid natural supports.
 The evaluation leads to changes in strategies including such things as re-arranging the home to reduce noise and stimulation, adding a personal quiet area to allow the individual to get away from annoying events, teaching skills to promote more positive interactions between the individual and supporting staff or family.
 Evaluation may involve identifying skills that would help the individual to have a better quality of life and assist the support staff/family to teach these meaningful skills to the individual and identify ways to proactively prevent problem situations and assisting the individual and support staff/family to use these new strategies and problem solving techniques for the individual.
 Such strategies developed could include: clarifying the expectations for the individual and all members of the support team, and establishing positive expectations or rules for the individual with the support team learning to change their system to support in these more positive ways, improving recognition of desirable actions and reduction of problematic interactions that might evoke undesirable responses from the individual.
 A large part of the consultation will involve assisting the support system to develop a sustainable implementation plan and to insure a high fidelity of implementation and consistency of use of the strategies to assist and support the individual.
+This is not a direct therapy type service, for example the consultant's interaction with the individual should be pleasant and positive, but it is not this interaction that improves the quality of the person's life, rather the changes made to the person's support system, especially those focusing on implementation of identified strategies make the difference for the individual.

-Person Centered Strategy consultation might work towards improved quality of life for the individual through training of support persons and developing a way for the support system to monitor and evaluate the interactions and systems to establish increased opportunities for teaching and practice of necessary skills by the individual, increasing recognition of desirable actions by the individual and the support team, increased frequency and types of positive interactions by support persons with and by the individual, and assisting the individual and support team to arrange practice opportunities such as social skills training groups or arranging a system of coaching and prompting for desirable actions in situations that commonly are associated with problems.
+PCSC might work towards improved quality of life for the individual through training of support persons and developing a way for the support system to monitor and evaluate the interactions and systems to establish increased opportunities for teaching and practice of necessary skills by the individual, increasing recognition of desirable actions by the individual and the support team, increased frequency and types of positive interactions by support persons with and by the individual, and assisting the individual and support team to arrange practice opportunities such as social skills training groups or arranging a system of coaching and prompting for desirable actions in situations that commonly are associated with problems.
 The consultant might establish and lead such practice opportunities while coaching support person to continue the practice when the service is discontinued.